hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 ## separate_scene_blend

 This option operates in exactly the same way as [scene_blend](#scene_005fblend), except that it allows you to specify the operations to perform between the rendered pixel and the frame buffer separately for colour and alpha components.
-By nature this option is only useful when rendering to targets which have an alpha channel which you’ll use for later processing, such as a render texture.
+By nature this option is only useful when rendering to targets which have an alpha channel which you`ll use for later processing, such as a render texture.
 @par
 Format1: separate_scene_blend &lt;simple_colour_blend&gt; &lt;simple_alpha_blend&gt;
 @par